 Bring Your Own Device: benefits and risks

 Bring Your Own Device (BYOD) is a practice of allowing employees to use their own personal laptops, smartphones, tablets or other devices for work.
-It has become increasingly popular in recent years as a way of enabling employees to work remotely, accessing their business' network and data from home or on the go.
+It has become increasingly popular in recent years, and especially during the COVID-19 pandemic, as a way of enabling employees to work remotely, accessing their business' network and data from home or on the go.

-The application of BYOD promises many benefits but it is not without risk, especially when it comes to security and data protection.
+The practice of BYOD offers many benefits but it is not without risk, especially when it comes to security and data protection.

 Advantages of BYOD